microsoft/vscode-cpptools/Documentation/LanguageServer/FAQ.md

 #### Disable the error squiggles

-If you want to keep using the semantic-aware features that will be coming online via the new IntelliSense engine, but don't want to see the error squiggles in the editor, then you can disable the lint messages by adding `"errorSquiggles": "Disabled"` to your settings.json file.
+If you want to keep using the semantic-aware features that will be coming online via the new IntelliSense engine, but don't want to see the error squiggles in the editor, then you can disable the lint messages by adding `"C_Cpp.errorSquiggles": "Disabled"` to your settings.json file.

 #### Disable the new IntelliSense engine

-If you were happy with the old behavior of the extension or want to wait to get the semantic-aware features until build system support arrives in the extension so that you don't have to manually configure a c_cpp_properties.json file, you can disable the new IntelliSense engine entirely by adding `"intelliSenseEngine": "Tag Parser"` to your settings.json file.
+If you were happy with the old behavior of the extension or want to wait to get the semantic-aware features until build system support arrives in the extension so that you don't have to manually configure a c_cpp_properties.json file, you can disable the new IntelliSense engine entirely by adding `"C_Cpp.intelliSenseEngine": "Tag Parser"` to your settings.json file.

 ## How do I get the new IntelliSense to work with MinGW on Windows?